frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 The field contains integers - that is whole numbers.

+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings following the rules below.

 Integer values are indicated in the standard way for any valid integer.

-If [native representation](../glossary/#native-representation) is a string, formatting `MAY` be modified using these additional properties:
+Formatting `MAY` be modified using these additional properties:

 - **groupChar**: A string whose value is used to group digits within the integer.
 This property does not have a default value.
 A common value is "," e.g. "100,000".
 - **bareNumber**: a boolean field with a default of `true`.
 If `true` the contents of this field `MUST` follow the formatting constraints already set out.
 If `false` the contents of this field may contain leading and/or trailing non-numeric characters (which implementors `MUST` therefore strip).
 The purpose of `bareNumber` is to allow publishers to publish numeric data that contains trailing characters such as percentages e.g. `95%` or leading characters such as currencies e.g. `€95` or `EUR 95`.
 Note that it is entirely up to implementors what, if anything, they do with stripped text.